miottid/SwipeToDismiss/README.md

 # NiceDismissTransition

-An Objective-C project that dismiss an UIViewController with user interactions
+An Objective-C project that dismiss an UIViewController with user interactions.

 # Setup